Glossary term

 What Does Risk-Off Mean?

 Risk-off describes a market environment where investors become more focused on safety, liquidity, and capital preservation than on chasing higher returns.
-In market commentary, it usually means investors are rotating away from riskier assets and toward cash, high-quality government bonds, or other positions seen as more defensive.
+In plain English, the market is acting more defensive.

 Key Takeaways

-• It often appears when growth expectations weaken or fear rises.
+• It often appears when fear rises or growth expectations weaken.

 • Risk-off and risk-on are broad sentiment labels, not precise forecasts.

-• Risk-off can affect stocks, credit, rates, currencies, and commodities at the same time.
+• Risk-off environments can affect stocks, credit, rates, currencies, and commodities at the same time.

 How Risk-Off Shows Up in Markets